National Association of REALTORS®

 5. Agent cannot set an On-Market Date more than 14 days after the List Date

 6. Coming Soon status can be changed to Active, Withdrawn, or Hold

 7. Once out of the Coming Soon status, a listing cannot go back to Coming Soon status unless the listing has been in an off market status more than 60 days

 8. A listing in the Coming Soon status will automatically change to Active 15 days after the List Date; the agent can manually change it to Active sooner if desired

 Watch May 8th CAAR Paragon Training with Coming Soon Information HERE

 Best Practices for How to Avoid a Clear Cooperation Violation

 This is how your business can adapt and change before a fine is imposed.
-As a reminder, fines will go into effect on Wed., July 1st.
+Fines will go into effect on Wed., July 1, 2020.

 - When responding to an inquiry requesting information about a property not yet in the MLS, do not give identifiable details about the property.
 You CAN say, for example, “I have a 2 bed, 3 bath property coming soon in Crozet” but no additional details.
 Conversations with specific identifying information are considered marketing, whether in-person or written.